 We really didn't take notes except to say that the scanner does, like the i900 before it, make some frightening noises as it warms up, focuses and scans.
 But the results were very pleasing.
 The old girls never looked so good.

 We'll be using the M1 in the days to come to do the bulk of our serious scanning.
 And we'll report on its performance, comparing it to both the V700 and i900.
-Stay tuned!
+Click on the links below!